aztecrex/jaxrs-trailing-slash/README.md

 # Build

-This code is currently built using Oracle JDK 1.8 and the Gradle 2.0 release candidate.
-My apologies for using an unreleased build tool but since this is my first real Gradle project, I hesitate to learn the current version then have to change my understanding for the version that is just around the corner.
-This way, I am experiencing the pain of change just once.
+This code requires Java 8.
+In development, it is built with Oracle JDK 1.8 and Gradle 2.0 release candidate.
+It can likely be built with Gradle 1.12.